apache/rocketmq-site/_pages/community.md

 It is easy to start a RIP from sending proposals to mailing lists.
 And the whole procedure of a RIP may follow below:
 ![How Rip Work](/assets/images/how_rip_work.png)

-You can find detailed information about RIP in  [RocketMQ Improvement Proposal](https://github.com/apache/rocketmq/wiki/RocketMQ-Improvement-Proposal),and all the RIP have migrated to the [RockeMQ Wiki](https://github.com/apache/rocketmq/wiki)
+You can find detailed information about RIP in  [RocketMQ Improvement Proposal](https://github.com/apache/rocketmq/wiki/RocketMQ-Improvement-Proposal), and all the RIPs have migrated to the [RockeMQ Wiki](https://github.com/apache/rocketmq/wiki) now.

 # Ecosystem